MatthieuDartiailh/bytecode/doc/api.rst

    Methods:

-   .. staticmethod:: from_bytecode(bytecode: Bytecode) -> BytecodeBlocks
+   .. staticmethod:: from_bytecode(bytecode: Bytecode) -> ControlFlowGraph

-      Convert a :class:`Bytecode` object to a :class:`BytecodeBlocks` object: convert labels to blocks.
+      Convert a :class:`Bytecode` object to a :class:`ControlFlowGraph` object: convert labels to blocks.

       Splits blocks after final instructions (:meth:`Instr.is_final`) and after